Deborah Bennett Dip Couns MBACP(Reg)

 Other areas of counselling I deal with

-Concessions may be available - contact me for information.
+Concessions may be available and I offer discounts for block bookings.
+Contact me for information.

 I recognise that people come to counselling for all sorts of reasons, and have different strengths and weaknesses.
 Whether you are looking for help with anxiety, depression, panic disorders or workplace stress, as an Integrative counsellor, I am able to tailor my approach to your needs.